 Complicating the matter further is the fact that THC will remain in a frequent user’s body longer than it will in someone who uses less frequently.
 This means that an occasional user may be impaired at the time of a traffic stop, but by the time police transport them to the hospital and obtain a warrant to take their blood, the THC in their blood may have dissipated to a level below the threshold.
 Conversely, a frequent user may not be impaired at all at the time of a traffic stop, but if their blood is tested, the simple fact that they have used marijuana in the past may leave them liable for DUI.
 Further still, Pennsylvania’s DUI statute criminalizes the presence of metabolites of marijuana in the driver’s blood, and these metabolites can remain in a marijuana user’s blood for weeks after the effects of the substance have worn off.

-Considering that a defendant convicted of DUI for marijuana use can be liable for up to a six month-jail term, up to a $5,000 fine, and one-year license suspension, many have pushed for reform of DUI statutes like Pennsylvania’s because of the inherent unfairness of convicting a person for DUI when they weren’t actually impaired while driving.
+Considering that a defendant convicted of a first offense DUI for marijuana use can be liable for up to a six month-jail term, up to a $5,000 fine, and one-year license suspension, many have pushed for reform of DUI statutes like Pennsylvania’s because of the inherent unfairness of convicting a person for DUI when they weren’t actually impaired while driving.
 The AAA safety foundation instead suggests a system in which specially-trained police officers will screen a driver for varying symptoms of drug use, such as pupil dilation and abnormal behavior, in addition to the presence of THC.
 Others have even suggested making it a traffic violation instead, citing studies that show driving while talking on the phone with a hands-free device is twice as likely to cause an accident than driving after using marijuana, and driving with a BAC of .12, which carries lower penalties than driving with THC or marijuana metabolites present in a blood sample, is more than seven times more likely to cause a crash than driving after using marijuana.

 Pennsylvania’s recent legalization of medical marijuana may cause even more pressure to reform the DUI statute.
 As it stands, a person who is subjected to a traffic stop several days after legally using medical marijuana could be convicted and face the same penalties as someone who was driving under the highest grade of alcohol impairment.